AE MAIN PHOTO TEMPLE FLOWERS-min.jpg

 The Experience: Music & Monuments

-We have curated the perfect cultural morning (or evening).
+We have curated the perfect cultural morning or evening.
 Your experience includes two distinct highlights:

 The Performance (Temple Square)

-Your journey begins inside the historic Tabernacle, home of the massive 11,632-pipe organ.
+Your journey begins inside the historic Tabernacle, home of the massive 11,623-pipe organ.
 You will take your seat to hear "America's Choir" perform.
 Whether it is the live Sunday broadcast of Music and the Spoken Word or the intimate Thursday rehearsal, the sound in this building will give you chills.

 The Sightseeing Tour (Luxury Bus)